cmgonzales/email/README.md

 # Securly email
-using html tables and inline CSS. compatible with any email domain. marketing email
+using html tables and inline CSS.
+Verified by email. marketing email